5 Days on the Skeleton Coast: A Self-Drive Journal

 Day 4: The Ugab River

-The hike is 10km return, no shade, carry 3+ litres of water.
+The hike is 10km return, no shade, so carry 3+ litres of water.
 Start before 8AM when it's cooler.

 Day 5: Return to Swakopmund

-Would I Go Back?
+Should You Go Back?

-Combine with Etosha for wildlife, Sossusvlei for dunes, and Swakopmund as the gateway.
+Combine it with Etosha for wildlife, Sossusvlei for dunes, and Swakopmund as the gateway.
 Namibia is one trip, three landscapes, zero regrets.